ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 Create a project and select its region.

+!!! caution

+    Do not use https://console.platform.sh/ which doesn't list Ibexa Cloud projects.
+    Use https://cloud.ibexa.co to manage your Ibexa Cloud projects.

 ## 3. Prepare for hosting

 After the project is created, the website walks you through preparing your project for hosting.